 In this study, USGS scientists found that three geochemical conditions were primarily associated with elevated concentrations of radium in groundwater, including low levels of dissolved oxygen (less than one milligram per liter), acidity (pH less than 6), or high concentrations of dissolved solids, such as calcium, barium, magnesium, strontium, potassium, sulfate, or bicarbonate.
 These conditions prevent radium from sticking to aquifer sediments and increase its solubility in groundwater.

-Five other aquifer systems also had elevated radium concentrations, including the Floridan aquifer system, the granitic and metamorphic crystalline-rocks of the New England province, the Mesozoic sedimentary basins in or adjoining the Appalachian Piedmont, the Gulf Coast Coastal Plain aquifer systems in the Southeast, and the glacial deposits in the northern part of the country.
+Five other aquifer systems also had elevated radium concentrations, including the Floridan aquifer system, the granitic and metamorphic crystalline rocks of the New England province, the Mesozoic sedimentary basins in or adjoining the Appalachian Piedmont, the Gulf Coast Coastal Plain aquifer systems in the Southeast, and the glacial deposits in the northern part of the country.
 Low oxygen conditions were prevalent in each of these aquifers where high concentrations of radium occurred.
 The glacial aquifer systems have both low oxygen and low pH conditions, which were also associated with high concentrations of radium.

 In this study, radium was measured in untreated source water in wells from aquifers that are used for public and domestic water supply.
 Concentrations measured in source water do not necessarily reflect the quality of finished water from public water systems after the water has been treated.
 However, these samples were compared to EPA standards to provide an initial perspective on the prevalence of radium in the United States and the potential significance of radium to human health.

-Radium is more of a concern for homeowners who have their own private groundwater supply well.
+Radium is more of a concern for homeowners who have their own private groundwater supply wells.
 Unlike public supply wells, these domestic wells are not subject to required testing, and often do not have treatment systems.
 Therefore, radium may be of concern for homeowners with their own private wells in certain regions of the country.

 Tests for radium, and other indicators of radioactivity, can only be made by qualified professionals, and these tests require specialized equipment.
 Local, state, or county environmental agencies or health departments can be a good source for information on the potential for radium contamination and recommendations about companies qualified to do radium testing.
 Most states have homeowner guidance websites related to this topic.